WestDRI/wgpages/content/chapel-gpu.md

 ## Timing on the GPU

-`GPU` module provides a function `gpuClock()` that returns the clock cycle counter but it needs to be called to time code blocks *within a GPU enabled loop*.
+Obtaining timing  from within  a running  CUDA kernel is  tricky as  you are running  thousands of  potentially asynchronous  threads, so  you definitely cannot measure the wallclock time.
+However, you can measure GPU clock cycles spent on a partucular part of the kernel function.
+The `GPU` module provides a function `gpuClock()` that returns the clock cycle counter, and it needs to be called to time code blocks *within a GPU enabled loop*.

-Here is a code (modelled after [https://raw.githubusercontent.com/chapel-lang/chapel/main/test/gpu/native/measureGpuCycles.chpl](measureGpuCycles.chpl)) to demonstrate its use.
+Here is an example (modelled after [https://raw.githubusercontent.com/chapel-lang/chapel/main/test/gpu/native/measureGpuCycles.chpl](measureGpuCycles.chpl)) to demonstrate its use.
 This is not the most efficient code, as on the GPU we are parallelizing the loop with `n=10` iterations, and then inside each iteration we run a serial loop to keep the (few non-idle) GPU cores